 Start Your Year with First Day Hikes

-Oregon State Parks and Washington State Parks invite you to get outdoors on New Year’s Day for the annual First Day Hikes.
-All hikes are free and day-use parking fees will be waived at participating parks.
+Oregon State Parks and Washington State Parks invite you to get outdoors on New Year’s Day.
+Day-use parking fees will be waived at participating parks on January 1.

-Some of the parks are also hosting snowshoe hikes, disc golf, kayak tours, bike rides and horseback rides.
+Some of the parks have a range of activities to partake in, such as snowshoeing, disc golfing, kayaking, bike riding and horseback riding.
 Of course, all of these activities require you to bring your own equipment.

-Below are the details for the Oregon and Washington State parks participating in the First Day Hikes.
+Below are the details for the Oregon and Washington State parks that will be offering free admission on New Year’s Day.

 Portland’s Best Urban Parks